timwiesner/memory-game/README.md

 This game serves as my final project for Udacity's Intro to Programming Nanogegree with a Front End Development specialization.

+No dependencies are required--simply download and run index.html in your web browser to start!

 ## Rules: